newrelic/infrastructure-bundle/README.md

 ## Requirements

-Shell scripts are aimed to run on Linux within.
+Shell scripts are aimed to run on Linux.

 ## Installation and usage